Annual Meeting/Travel Awards

 AWARD BENEFITS

-- Annual Meeting registration for award recipient and accompanying spouse or significant other
+• Waived Annual Meeting registration for award recipient and one accompanying spouse or significant other

-- A daily stipend of $50 for meals for up to six days
+• Up to $50 per day for meals for up to six days

-- An automatic invitation to attend four (4) additional annual meetings with reduced registration fee, and the opportunity to present a poster abstract at each meeting
+• An automatic invitation to attend three (3) additional annual meetings with reduced registration fee, and the opportunity to present a poster abstract at each meeting.

 APPLICATION PERIOD

-The College will be accepting applications for travel awards March 13, 2023.
+The College will begin accepting applications in late March 2025.

-The deadline for application submission was April 20, 2023 by 5:00pm Central Time.
+The deadline for application submission will be in late April 2025.

 ELIGIBILITY

 Any scientist worldwide is eligible to apply for a travel award.
-All candidates must be eligible in one of the three applicant tiers AND meet training/post training limits as described below.
-The post training limit (5yrs past final training) can be extended by up to 2 years for significant life events and/or career advancement delays due to the COVID pandemic.
-In this case, please provide background information in the application about the circumstances for the committee to consider (e.g., birth/adoption of a child, childcare, eldercare, illness or disability of applicant, care for an ill/disabled family member, personal or family tragedy, COVID-related lab shut-down, etc.).
+All candidates must be eligible in one of the two applicant levels AND meet the training/terminal training limits as described below.
 ACNP members (all categories of membership) and previous Travel Awardees are not eligible to apply.

-Candidates from underrepresented populations in science and medicine are highly encouraged to apply.
-An underrepresented minority candidate is defined as African American, Hispanic, Native American, and U.S. Pacific Islander.
+Candidates from historically excluded groups in science and medicine are highly encouraged to apply.

 Junior Level

-Junior Level applicants are defined as those individuals who are at or below Assistant Professor (or equivalent level if in a non-academic institution) AND in a research-intensive training position, i.e.: non-clinician Ph.D. students, medical residents or fellows, Pharm.D. residents, interns, and post-doctoral fellows.
+Junior Level applicants are defined as those individuals who are below Assistant Professor level (or equivalent level if in a non-academic institution) , i.e.: non-clinician Ph.D. students, medical residents or fellows, Pharm.D. residents, interns, and post-doctoral fellows.
 These applicants may be within, but no more than 5 years past their final training.
-Post training for clinicians (M.D.’s, D.O.’s, Psy.D.’s, D.V.M.’s, D.N.P.’s, Clinical Psychologists) will be counted from the final year of their residency or fellowship.
-Post training for Pharm.D.’s will be counted from completion of Pharm.D. or residency, if completed.
-Post training for non-clinician Ph.D.’s will be counted from the last year of postdoctoral fellowship.
+Terminal training for clinicians (M.D.’s, D.O.’s, Psy.D.’s, D.V.M.’s, D.N.P.’s, Clinical Psychologists) will be counted from their final year of their residency or fellowship (clinical or postdoctoral), whichever is later.
+Terminal training for Pharm.D.’s will be counted from completion of Pharm.D. or residency, if completed.
+Terminal training for non-clinician Ph.D.’s will be counted from the last year of postdoctoral fellowship.
+Doctoral-level students (e.g., those in school to earn a Ph.D., M.D., D.O., Psy.D., etc.) are permitted to apply as Junior Level applicants; however, most awardees in this category are anticipated to have doctoral degrees.

 Senior Level

-Senior Level applicants are defined as those individuals who are at the Assistant Professor level or its equivalent, but not an R01 awardee.
-Applicants may be no more than 5 years past their final training (postdoctoral fellowship or residency).
-Any person who is an Associate Professor or has already obtained an R01, is considered too senior to apply for a travel award.
-Post training for clinicians (M.D.’s, D.O.’s, Psy.D.’s, D.V.M.’s, D.N.P.’s, clinical program Ph.D.’s) will be counted from the final year of their residency or fellowship.
-Post training for Pharm.D.’s will be counted from completion of Pharm.D. or residency if completed.
-Post training for non-clinician Ph.D.’s will be counted from the last year of postdoctoral fellowship.
+Senior Level applicants are defined as those individuals who are at the Assistant Professor level or its equivalent, but have not received an R01 or other large, independent grant (e.g., U01) as PI or multi-PI.
+Clinicians (M.D., D.O., D.V.M., D.N.P., Psy.D., Pharm.D.) will have completed all research training (e.g. Ph.D., fellowship/post-doc, M.S., or foreign equivalent).
+Applicants may be no more than 7 years past their terminal training (postdoctoral fellowship or residency).
+Any person who is an Associate Professor or has already obtained an R01 or other large, independent grant (e.g., U01) as PI or multi-PI is considered too senior to apply for a travel award.
+Terminal training for clinicians (M.D.’s, D.O.’s, Psy.D.’s, D.V.M.’s, D.N.P.’s, clinical program Ph.D.’s) will be counted from the final year of their residency or fellowship (clinical or postdoctoral), whichever is later.
+Terminal training for Pharm.D.’s will be counted from completion of Pharm.D. or residency, if completed.
+Terminal training for non-clinician Ph.D.’s will be counted from the last year of postdoctoral fellowship.

 APPLICATION INSTRUCTIONS